 The primary reason for brake fade in a good well maintained car is the heat build up which can adversely affect the friction and even cause warping or distortion of the brake components.
 Brake fade in these cases will still, usually, have a firm pedal but the conversion of momentum into heat cannot effectively happen so the car does not slow up.

 A brake pad will start to smoke as it gets beyond its operating temperature, the layer of gas emitted will act as a lubricant between the two friction surfaces and will be manifest as ineffective brakes (This is known as "out gassing").

 The effectiveness of the friction surfaces also reduces as heat increases which is why performance brakes are designed to operate at a much higher temperature than OEM parts.
 (The obvious downside of performance brakes is poor cold braking, not something you want on a road car.)

 The first tip is somewhat obvious but I still see so many people doing this one.
 To avoid brake fade do not keep your brakes on when driving down a hill, change into a lower gear and let the engine maintain a safe speed for the car.

-When people get to the bottom of a hill they suddenly realise that their brakes are no longer effective.
-(When the brakes get really warm you also run the risk of binding where the pads get "welded" to the brake disc)
+When people get to the bottom of a hill they suddenly realize that their brakes are no longer effective.
+(When the brakes get really warm you also run the risk of binding where the pads get "welded" to the brake disk.)

 Use a dot 5.1 brake fluid and change the brake fluid annually.
-Larger discs and high performance pads can also help minimise brake fade although at the extreme end they can exhibit very poor cold braking properties.
+Larger disks and high performance pads can also help minimize brake fade although at the extreme end they can exhibit very poor cold braking properties.
 See our article on brake uprating for some ideas and tips on uprating your brakes and further reduce your risk of experiencing brake fade.